whisthq/whist/client-applications/desktop/README.md

 Once those components are installed, you need to open up a terminal and run `xcode-select --install` to install the Xcode CLI, which is necessary for the notarizing to work.
 Once all of these are done, you should have no problem with the notarization process as part of the packaging of the application.

+If you run into `xcrun: error: unable to find utility "altool", not a developer tool or in PATH`, first try to run `xcode-select --reset` in your Terminal.
+This will reset `xcode-select` to use the default CLI tools path.
+If this doesn't work, uninstall Xcode altogether, and install the FULL version from the Mac App Store.

 ### Publishing New Versions

 Fractal runs two update channels, `production` and `testing`.
 The `dev` branch should be published automatically to `testing`, while `production` should match `prod`.
 The build script has a special `noupdates` channel which should be used for any builds that aren't on one of these branches.